 Storage Suggestions

 This delicious Goan potato vindaloo will last for 2-3 days in the fridge when stored in an air-tight container.
-If you feel it has become a little dry while refrigerating, then add in a little water while heating it.

 Recipe Card

-Aloo Vindaloo Recipe
+Goan Aloo Vindaloo Recipe (Potato Vindaloo)

 Ingredients

-For Vindaloo Paste:
+For Vindaloo Paste

 - 10-12 whole Kashmiri dry red chilies